holmesrichards/precadsr/Docs/build.md

 # Precision ADSR build notes

-The build is pretty straightforward except for mechanical assembly, and one other thing:
+The build is pretty straightforward except for mechanical assembly, and two other things:

+## Erratum

+C13 is marked on the first run PCBs as 1 nF.
+It should be 10 nF.

 ## Timing capacitors